polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-parachain/prepare-relay-chain.md

     !!! note
         Depending on your machine's specifications, the build process may take some time.

-4. Verify that the node is built correctly
+4. Verify that the node is built correctly:

     ```bash
     ./target/release/polkadot --version